smoh/imageviewer/README.md

 This is a web-based image viewer for that.

 It is a tiny [flask](http://flask.pocoo.org/) app, built with [bootstrap](http://getbootstrap.com/), which will display images and their meta information from a table with pagination.
+It could be a starting point for a more complex application.

 **WARNING:** This app was built to run locally for my own convenience and to be shared with a small number of collaborators.
 In `app.py`, the entire table is